Kailani

 None of the public remarks reference EV charging, Tesla chargers, or any kind of charging station despite multiple detailed descriptions of the building’s parking.
 The MLS data also uniformly omits any EV-related feature codes.
 Given this consistent absence, it is very likely the building does not currently offer dedicated EV charging stations.

-I searched for 'parking fee', 'monthly parking', and similar phrases.
-The remarks describe parking as included/secured but provide no separate fee amount, so monthly parking fee is unknown.
+Searched for 'parking fee', 'monthly parking', 'parking charge' and similar phrases; remarks only describe included/secured parking with no separate fee specified.

 Remarks focus on each unit’s own stall (often “one secured, covered parking space”) without any reference to “guest parking” or “visitor stalls.”
 For a small 51‑unit boutique building, guest parking would normally be highlighted if available.
 The total lack of mention plus MLS data strongly suggests there is no dedicated guest parking area.